Know The Common Types Of Truck Accidents

-- Rollover crashes: A truck rollover crash can be caused by a variety of factors.
+- Rollover crashes: A variety of factors can cause a truck or car to flip.
 Some common factors that contribute to a rollover include speeding, steep inclines or declines, tripping on a curb, driving too fast on a curve and oversteering the vehicle.

 - Rear-end accidents: Compared with a passenger vehicle, commercial trucks require more distance to come to a complete stop.
 The more the truck weighs, the more distance it needs to stop.
 It takes an 80,000-pound truck that is traveling at 30 mph on a dry and level road 100 feet to stop.
 Many drivers do not realize the limitations that large trucks have when it comes to braking.
 Following a commercial truck too closely can result in a rear-end collision.

 - Underride crashes: An underride accident is a type of rear-end collision.
 These accidents occur when a smaller vehicle hits the back of the truck that is near the same height as the top of the vehicle, causing the vehicle to go underneath the rear trailer.
 Underride accidents can result in fatal injuries to the vehicle occupants.